 Sri Rekha Mavulati | Hyderabad, India | “A Journey Towards Sustainable Development”

 Completely online!
 This is part of our remote learning initiative.
 You can view the recorded lecture series from home or wherever you are.
-As soon as you have registered and paid, you will receive the link to view each lecture and any related links/downloadable reference material provided by the speaker.
+After you have registered, you will receive the link to view each selected lecture and any related links/downloadable reference material provided by the speaker.

 Construction workers and laborers are the backbone of the construction industry, without whom it would be impossible to build.
 Unfortunately, due to the necessary lockdown measures to contain the spread of COVID-19, many migrant workers, day laborers and construction workers have been adversely impacted and rendered all but homeless overnight.
 Thousands of migrant workers and their families have been stranded with no work, no source of income, no food, no access to toilets or homes, and are left with no choice but to travel to their hometowns on foot, a dangerous journey, as public transport has been shut down.
 In order to provide relief to these workers and their families, many local initiatives and volunteers are working together to prepare meals and supply rations.